 I’ve used an immersion blender for my soup.
 As can be seen from the photo, make sure you move your pan away from direct heat whilst blending.
-The soup is completely blended until super smooth.
+Blend the soup until it is smooth and velvety in texture.

 Other ways of blending including using a liquidiser or food processor.
 I personally would not liquidise the soup until it has cooled.
 Whatever you decide, ensure you follow the manufacturers instructions for your appliance.
 Just looking out for your safety xx.

 When you have your soup at the desired texture, stir in 50mls of double cream.
-This makes such a difference.
-If you are seriously counting the calories (or are allergic to milk products), check the soup for seasoning and eat the soup as is.
+Doing so makes such a difference.
+If you are seriously counting the calories, check the soup for seasoning and eat the soup as is.
 Yet, for a creamier soup add either double cream or coconut milk.
-As soon as the small amount of cream has been added it enriches the soup, rounds out all of the flavours and takes the soup to a whole other taste experience – basically it’s worth adding the cream!!!!!
+As soon as the small amount of cream has been added it enriches the soup, rounds out all of the flavours and takes the soup to a whole other velvety taste experience.
+So it really is worth adding the cream!

-Then serve yourself up a big bowl, with a little extra swirl of cream, should you desire and enjoy.
+Next serve yourself up a generous bowlful, add a little swirl of cream, should you desire and enjoy.

 A warming feast to enjoy in the colder months.
-Excellent for soothing sore throats.
+Especially good at soothing sore throats.

 This soup freezes very well for up to 3 months.
 Pour into single serving, freezer proof plastic containers.
 Perfect for sharing if one of your friends or family members fall ill.
 Once frozen it is very portable, so a bowlful of homemade soup is just a quick drive away!

 If you have enjoyed this recipe for Leek And Potato Soup you may also like these:

 Victoria Sponge Cake, light, buttery, golden sponges sandwiched together with homemade raspberry jam.
 A simple recipe that yields a completely knockout cake both in flavour and looks.
 And as you master this recipe, you will forever be asked to “bring THAT cake” when gathering with friends and family.
 Because, put simply, this is a cake for feasting.